Docs

 • The cache key is the tuple of fork network, optional pinned block number, and account address.

-• The cache is not persisted to disk.
-A fresh acton test --fork-net ... run starts with an empty remote snapshot cache.
+• A fresh acton test --fork-net ... run starts with an empty in-memory cache.

 • Failed lookups are not cached.
 If a request errors, the next access can try the network again.